 For over 50 years, Shel Silverstein's The Giving Tree, Where The Sidewalk Ends, Uncle Shelby's Zoo, A Light in The Attic and The Missing Piece have been popular children's books among parents and educators.
-The cartoonist, playwright and Playboy contributor also penned songs recorded by Johnny Cash, Loretta Lynn, Bobby Bare and others.
+The cartoonist, playwright, and Playboy contributor also penned songs recorded by Johnny Cash, Loretta Lynn, Bobby Bare, and others.

 Like fellow Chicago native Steve Goodman, Silverstein (Sept.
-25, 1930-May 10, 1999) had a quirky and sometimes self-depreciating sense of humor that suited country songs.
-His crowning achievement, and a perfect example of his sarcastic realism, was Cash's unlikely Grammy-winning hit "A Boy Named Sue."
+25, 1930-May 10, 1999) had a quirky and sometimes self-deprecating sense of humor that suited country songs.
+His crowning achievement and a perfect example of his sarcastic realism was Cash's unlikely Grammy-winning hit "A Boy Named Sue."
 Other songs written or co-written by Silverstein were recorded by Cash ("25 Minutes to Go," "Boa Constrictor"), Lynn ("One's on the Way," "Hey Loretta"), Emmylou Harris ("Queen of the Silver Dollar"), Waylon Jennings (the Kris Kristofferson co-write "The Taker")," Tompall Glaser ("Put Another Log on the Fire") and other Nashville stars.
 Bare got the most mileage out of the writer's quirky material, cutting songs like "Marie Laveau" and "The Mermaid."
 In 2010, Bobby Bare Jr. and his famous father teamed up for the Silverstein tribute album Twistable, Turnable Man.

 Read More: Songwriter Spotlight: Shel Silverstein